jangroth/aws-certification-notes/solutions-architect-professional.md

   * Automatic failover in case of planned or unplanned outage of the first AZ
     * Most likely still has downtime
     * Can *force* failover by *rebooting*
+    * When automatic failover occurs, your application can remain unaware of what's happening behind the scenes.
+The CNAME record for your DB instance will be altered to point to the newly promoted standby.
   * Other benefits
     * Patching
     * Backups